iamdanielklassic256/final-fire-ids/README.md

    Sign up for a new account by providing basic details such as your name, email address, and phone number.
 You’ll also set a pincode for secure access.

 2. **Personal Login**
-   Log in to your account using your registered email or phone number and password to access your individual dashboard and features and make sure you verfiy your contact before creating a new saving group.
+   Log in to your account using your registered email or phone number and password to access your individual dashboard and features.
+Make sure you verify your contact before creating a new saving group.

 3. **Group Login**
    For group-related activities, at least **three members** of the same group must log in together.
 This ensures security and mutual accountability for group operations.